fisakhan/TinyML-From-Scratch/README.md

 Welcome to the official companion repository for **TinyML From Scratch: Hands-On TinyML and Edge AI (First Edition)** by Asif Khan, PhD.

-This repository contains all the production-ready code, datasets, firmware components, and deployment pipelines discussed throughout the book.
-It is designed to take you from absolute zero to confidently running optimized, stable machine learning models locally on hardware.
+This repository contains all the production-ready code, datasets, pre-trained TinyML models, firmware components, and deployment pipelines discussed throughout the book.
+This is not a replacement for the book.
+It is a companion resource designed to reduce friction and increase success.
+It is designed to take you to confidently running optimized, stable machine learning models locally on hardware.

 ---